Roughly 25% of stroke survivors experience a second stroke. Fortunately, you can reduce your risk with the best stroke prevention practices.

 2. Monitor Your Blood Pressure

 High blood pressure is considered the most controllable risk factor for stroke.
 If you have high blood pressure, be sure to monitor it and take any medications your doctor prescribes.
+Always make sure that you have your next refill of blood pressure medication on hand, because missing even one dose of this type of medication puts you at much higher risk for stroke.

 Aside from monitoring your blood pressure and taking medication, reducing your sodium intake is another great way to help manage high blood pressure.